-Russell joined WNBC-TV from WCVB-TV, the ABC station in Boston where she was a weekend morning anchor/weekday reporter.
-Besides reporting on the day’s news, Russell also served as the station's A+ reporter, a bi-weekly segment that shines a spotlight on outstanding high school seniors who have overcome incredible odds.
+Russell joined WNBC-TV in 2011 from WCVB-TV, the ABC station in Boston where she was a weekend morning anchor/weekday reporter and the station's A+ reporter, a bi-weekly segment that shines a spotlight on outstanding high school seniors who have overcome incredible odds.

 Russell contributed to stories that won WCVB the prestigious Edward R. Murrow, National Headliner and New England Emmy Awards.
-She covered several stories of national interest including the death of Senator Ted Kennedy, accused 'Craigslist' killer and 'Rockefeller’ kidnapping case.
-In 2009, Russell and two of her colleagues won a National Headliner Award in the breaking news category for their coverage of a 7-alarm fire that destroyed an entire city block in Lawrence, MA.
-Russell has emceed community events such as the American Diabetes Association's 'Step Out: Walk to Fight Diabetes' and the Lupus Foundation of New England’s 'Walk on the Charles.'
+She covered stories of national interest including the death of Senator Ted Kennedy, the accused 'Craigslist' killer and the ‘Rockefeller’ kidnapping case.
+Russell and two of her colleagues won a 2009 National Headliner Award in the breaking news category for their coverage of a 7-alarm fire that destroyed an entire city block in Lawrence, MA.
+Russell has supported Boston’s American Diabetes Association ‘Step Out: Walk to Fight Diabetes and the Lupus Foundation of New England’s “Walk on the Charles.”

-Previously, Russell worked at News 12 The Bronx as weekend evening anchor and one-man-band reporter.
-She was one of the first News 12 Network reporters sent to ground zero for the terrorist attacks of 9-11.
-Russell reported on the police-involved shooting death of Amadou Diallo, Little League age investigation of the Baby Bronx Bombers and subway-pushing victim Edgar Rivera.
+Russell also worked as a weekend anchor/one-man-band reporter for News 12 The Bronx and was one of the first News 12 Network reporters to cover the 9-11 terrorist attacks.
+She reported on the police-involved shooting death of Amadou Diallo; Little League ‘age’ investigation of the Baby Bronx Bombers and the subway pushing of Edgar Rivera.

 Russell lives in New York City with her daughter.